Choose Language

 Tips to Create an Effective Pen Test Report

-When you review a vendor’s sample report, keep these best practices in mind:
+When you review a vendor’s sample penetration testing report, keep these best practices in mind:

 Tips to Create an Effective Pen Test Report